Technische Universität Ilmenau

 The Technische Universität Ilmenau (Ilmenau University of Technology, TU Ilmenau) is a German public research university located in Ilmenau, Thuringia, central Germany.
-Founded in 1894, it has five academic departments (faculties) with about 4,900 students.
-Teaching and research are focused on the fields of technology (including computer science), mathematics and natural sciences, business and media.
+Founded in 1894, it has five academic departments (faculties) with about 4,000 students.
+Teaching and research are focused on engineering and technology (including computer science), mathematics, natural sciences, business, and media.

 Introduction

 Background

 Research and education at the Technische Universität Ilmenau is focused on engineering with strong links to economics and natural sciences.
 It is the only university in the federal state of Thüringen with the title "Technische Universität".
 The university began its life in 1894 as the "Thüringisches Technikum", a private training college.
 This took on the status of "Hochschule für Elektrotechnik" (HfE) before becoming a "Technische Hochschule" (TH) and in 1992 being accorded the title of "Technische Universität" (TU).

 The Humboldt building at the Technische Universität Ilmenau.

 Academics

 TU Ilmenau offers degrees in technology, science, economics and media.
 These all also form part of the interdisciplinary media subjects which are a more recent development and combine technology, economics, law and social studies.

 The 4,900 students (2021/22) include about 1,700 who come from around 100 nations outside Germany.
 The courses they take lead to bachelor's and/or master's degrees in which the subjects tend to be drawn from a number of disciplines within the overall groups of engineering, mathematics with science, and economics with social studies.

 Among the distinguishing features of the TU Ilmenau are personal care for students from professors, tutors and student mentors; a campus with modern buildings only short distances apart; a variety of social activities and social support; many student associations as well as diverse cultural and sports activities.

 The Fraunhofer Institute of Digital Media Technology (IDMT) is located near the TU Ilmenau campus.
 It is well known for their audio processing technology, media compression, and video processing teams.